 What Faucet Replacement Actually Involves

-Sounds simple, right?
-Most of the time it is.
-But sometimes you've got a stuck shutoff valve that won't budge, corroded supply lines that snap when you touch them, or a sink deck with three holes when your new faucet only needs one.
-That's where experience matters.
-We know what to expect and what to bring to handle it.
+Straightforward, most of the time.
+But sometimes there's a shutoff valve that's stuck tight, supply lines so corroded they snap when you touch them, or a sink deck with three holes when the new faucet only needs one.
+Experience is what saves you here.
+We show up ready for it.

 Common Reasons You Need a Faucet Replacement

-Kitchen faucets with pull-down sprayers wear out faster than bathroom faucets because they get more use.
-The spray head flexes back and forth 20+ times a day.
-Bathroom faucets are usually just on-off-on-off, so they last longer if the water quality is decent.
+Kitchen faucets with pull-down sprayers fail faster.
+They flex back and forth 20+ times daily.
+Bathroom faucets are just on-off, so they last longer if the water isn't rough on them.

 Faucet Replacement Cost Breakdown

-Pricing depends on what you're replacing and what condition we find under the sink.
+Cost depends on what you're replacing and what we find under the sink.

-Full replacement pricing: Most bathroom faucets run $200–$350 total when you include a quality fixture.
-Kitchen faucets with sprayers typically land at $250–$500 depending on the brand.
-We can install whatever you bring, or we can recommend solid options that won't flake out in two years.
-Moen, Delta, and Kohler are our go-to brands because they hold up and parts are available everywhere.
+Full replacement pricing: Most bathroom faucets run $200 $350 total with a decent fixture included.
+Kitchen faucets with sprayers typically hit $250 $500 depending on the brand.
+We install whatever you bring, or we can point you toward solid options that won't fall apart in two years.
+Moen, Delta, and Kohler hold up, and you can find parts anywhere.

 What Affects the Price

-Faucet type matters.
-A single-hole bathroom faucet is straightforward—maybe 30 minutes of work.
-A 3-hole widespread faucet takes longer because you're working with three separate pieces.
-Kitchen pull-down sprayers add complexity because the spray head hose needs routing and the weight adds stress to the connection.
+Faucet type.
+Single-hole bathroom faucet is quick maybe 30 minutes.
+A 3-hole widespread takes longer because you're dealing with three separate pieces.
+Kitchen pull-down sprayers add work.
+The hose needs routing and the weight stresses the connection.

 Shutoff valve condition.
-If the valve under your sink won't turn or leaks, we replace it.
-That's $100–$200 extra per valve.
-We've found that older homes in your area often have valves that haven't been touched since the house was built.
-They freeze up solid.
+Stuck or leaking valve?
+We replace it.
+That's $100 $200 extra per valve.
+Phoenix-area older homes especially have valves that haven't moved since the house was built.
+They freeze solid.

 Supply line age.
-Old chrome supply lines corrode from the inside out.
+Chrome supply lines corrode from the inside.
 They can fail completely during faucet work, so we usually replace them.
-Stainless steel braided lines last 20+ years and are what we use.
-This is almost always included in our quote—no surprise add-ons.
+Stainless steel braided lines last 20+ years and that's what we use.
+Almost always included in the quote no surprise charges.

 Access difficulty.
-Pedestal sinks and vessel sinks have tight under-sink space.
-You're working in a cramped area, and if something breaks, there's nowhere to go.
-We budget extra time and bring smaller tools.
-Bathroom vanities with deep cabinets are easier—we can actually get our hands in there.
+Pedestal sinks and vessel sinks have barely any under-sink space.
+You're working cramped, and if something breaks, there's nowhere to go.
+We bring smaller tools and add time.
+Bathroom vanities with deep cabinets are easier because you can actually fit your hands in there.

 How Long Does It Take?

-Most bathroom faucets are done in 45–60 minutes.
-Kitchen faucets with pull-down sprayers take 60–90 minutes because the spray head mechanism and hose add steps.
-If we find a stuck shutoff valve or corroded supply lines that need replacing, add another 15–30 minutes.
+Bathroom faucets: 45 60 minutes.
+Kitchen faucets with pull-down sprayers: 60 90 minutes.
+If we find a stuck shutoff or corroded supply lines that need replacing, add another 15 30 minutes.

 What We Use and Bring

-We carry adjustable wrenches, basin wrenches (essential for tight under-sink work), a pipe wrench for corroded shut-off valves, thread seal tape, plumber's putty for deck-mounted faucets, and replacement supply lines.
-We also bring a headlamp because under the sink is always dark, and we bring cleaning supplies to leave your space the way we found it.
+Adjustable wrenches, basin wrenches for tight spaces, pipe wrench for stuck shutoff valves, thread seal tape, plumber's putty for deck-mounted work, replacement supply lines.
+We bring a headlamp too because under the sink is pitch black.
+And cleaning supplies so your space looks like nothing happened.

 Frequently Asked Questions